chopralab/Paddy_Manuscript_Repo/README.md

 ```bash
 conda env create -f name.yml
 ```
 Where 'name' is the name of the requirement file.
+All yml's are in the "Requirements" folder.

 ## Downloading Paddy